Why Literacy Matters

 The good news: we know what works.

-Decades of research provide a clear path forward.
+Decades of research—and the experience of other states—provide a clear path forward.

 How We Got Here